03kev/Obsidian-Backup/University/02 Programmazione I/Appunti Teoria/Orale Vigna.md

 }
 ```

-Functions defined int this way have access to the entire lexical environment, so the inner function can refer to variables from the enclosing function as shown in the upper example.
+Functions defined in this way have access to the entire lexical environment, so the inner function can refer to variables from the enclosing function as shown in the upper example.
 - The function `squares` returns another function of type `func() int`.
 A call to `squares` creates a local variable `x` and returns an anonymouse function that, each time it is called, increments `x` and returns its square.
 A second call to `squares` would create a second `x`and return a new anonymous fucntion which increments that variable.

 Functions therefore are not just code but can have a state.
 The anonymous inner function can access and update the local variables of the enclosing function `squares`.
 These hidden variable references are why we classify functions as reference types and why function values are not comparable.